Call of Duty: Black Ops IIII: Blackout: Update entfernt 9-Bang und bringt Blightfather

-Nachdem sich Treyarch im letzten Update zu Call of Duty: Black Ops IIII vor allen Dingen auf den Multiplayer-Modus konzentriert hat, steht dieses Mal der Blackout-Modus im Fokus.
+Nachdem sich Treyarch im letzten Update zu Call of Duty: Black Ops IIII auf den Multiplayer-Modus konzentriert hat, steht dieses Mal der Blackout-Modus im Fokus.

 Der Bossgegner spawnt auf dem Friedhof südlich von Asylum, nämlich an der dortigen Markierung mit einem roten Lichtstrahl.
-Blightfather ist durchaus eine Herausforderung, doch wird er bezwungen, dann lässt der Gegner auch wertvolle Beute und Belohnungen für den weiteren Spielverlauf fallen.
+Blightfather ist durchaus eine Herausforderung, doch wird er bezwungen, dann lässt er auch wertvolle Beute und Belohnungen für den weiteren Spielverlauf fallen.
 Der Boss kann sowohl in Solos, Duos als auch Quads auf allen Plattformen erscheinen.
 Zudem sind auch Charakter-Missionen für die Zombies-Ether-Helden Bruno, Diego, Scarlett und Shaw gestartet.

-Was das Thema Balancing betrifft, so sticht im Patch-Log eine Änderung besonders ins Auge: die 9-Bang wurde nun komplett aus dem Blackout-Modus entfernt.
-Nachdem das Item zuvor bereits generft worden war, hat man sich bei Treyarch nun dazu entschieden, dieses vorübergehend komplett aus dem Spiel zu nehmen, bis man sich des genauen Platzes in der Spielmechanik beim Entwickler bewusst geworden ist.
-Zur Kompensation lässt sich doe Concussion Grenade nun weiter warfen als bisher und lässt sich zweifach stapeln.
+Was das Thema Balancing betrifft, so sticht im Patch-Log eine Änderung besonders ins Auge: Die 9-Bang wurde komplett aus dem Blackout-Modus entfernt.
+Nachdem das Item zuvor bereits generft worden war, hat man sich bei Treyarch nun dazu entschieden, dieses vorübergehend komplett aus dem Spiel zu nehmen, bis man sich des genauen Platzes in der Spielmechanik bewusst geworden ist.
+Zur Kompensation lässt sich die Concussion Grenade nun weiter werfen als bisher; auch lässt sie sich zweifach stapeln.

 Alle Änderungen im Update im Überblick: